 His first photographs were taken in the fall of 1988 when he was plagued with what was thought to be a brain tumour.
 Weeks later the doctors informed him that there was nothing more they could do and that he has only one month to live.
 In his sorrow Rafael asked his father if he could borrow his old Konica Vintage 35mm Camera and started to document the first day of the rest of his life.
 Against all odds, Rafael’s life was saved by a complicated operation and he was reborn eventually after seven months of isolation from the rest of the world – watching other patients come and go from the hospital on their feet or in plastic bags.
 This experience led Rafael to express himself by using the camera as a tool to grab the passing moments in life he almost lost.
 With strong determination he managed to recover, returned to high school, learned everything he missed and graduated with the rest of his class.
 He then bought his first professional camera gear, traveled to East Africa and climbed on Mount Kenya to find out that his life had only just begun.

-Rafael’s professional career started at the time Saddam Hussein and his armed forces invaded to Kuwait in 1990 when he joined and served in the Israeli Air Force as Imagery intelligence and Military Photographer for three years.
+Rafael’s professional career started at the time Saddam Hussein and his armed forces invaded to Kuwait in 1990 when he joined and served in the Israeli Air Force as a Military Photographer for three years.

 When he finished his army service he started an extensive travel around the world while gaining knowledge and higher education in photography, history, architecture, history of arts, geography, philosophy, theology, diving and sailing.
 He has studied photojournalism in the New York Institute of Photography (NYIP) in New York USA and later he studied for Bachelor of Fine Arts ( B.F.A degree), majoring in Fine Arts photography in Bezalel Academy of Arts and Design Jerusalem, Israel.